-Student name: Last First Middle Grade Homeroom/First Period Discipline Management Plan and Student Code of Conduct Campus Student Handbook (2 8 8 8
+Student name: Last First Middle Grade Homeroom/First Period ☐ Discipline Ma nagement Plan and Student Code of Conduct ☐ Studer nt Handbook 8 8 8 8 Discipline Management Plan and Student Code of Conduct 0 8

 This form must be signed and returned to the campus after reviewing the documents referenced.
 If you have already printed, signed, and returned a copy from the online version, it is not necessary to sign and return the printed version sent home in first-day packets or at the time of registration.